When data driven reduced order modeling meets full waveform inversion: The data driven ROMs

 where $\bg''(t) $ denotes the second derivative of $\bg(t) $.
 Using again equation \eqref{eq:G17}, we obtain the semi-discretized wave equation in the Galerkin framework

 where the mass matrix $\bM$ is the same as in \eqref{eq:G5}, but the stiffness matrix is

 The Galerkin approximations described above are standard, except for the multiplication by $\bR^{-T}$ of equations \eqref{eq:G4} and \eqref{eq:G9}.
-Since $\bR$ is nonsingular, this multiplication does not change the solution of these equations.
+Since $\bR$ is nonsingular\footnote{\bc{Recall that here we assume linearly independent snapshots i.e., $\rm{dim}{\mathscr{U}} = nm$.
+Otherwise, we use regularization to obtain an invertible approximation of $\bR$, as explained in section \ref{sect:regul}.}}, this multiplication does not change the solution of these equations.
 We only use it to get a good algebraic structure of our ROMs, as explained in the next section.
 The question is, how can we use these Galerkin approximations when we do not know the snapshots in $\bU(\bx)$?
 The next two theorems show that, in fact, equations \eqref{eq:G4} and \eqref{eq:G9} are array data driven.

 \begin{thm} Let $\be_j $ denote the $nm \times m$ column blocks of the identity matrix i.e., $\bI_{nm} = \big(\be_0, \be_1, \ldots, \be_{n-1} \big)$.
 The Galerkin coefficients in approximation \eqref{eq:G2} satisfy